-- Current assets increased by over \$48,000, due primarily to an increase in cash and cash equivalents and accounts receivable of \$44,000 and \$24,000, respectively.
-The increase in cash and accounts receivable reflects an increase in fundraising activities.
-Offsetting the increases in current assets was a \$20,000 decline in prepaid expenses. - KUFM recorded deferred outflows of resources of \$52,488 from the implementation of GASB 68, Accounting and Financial Reporting for Pensions, in FY15.
-KUFM did not restate FY14 for GASB 68 because insufficient actuarial data was available. - Noncurrent assets decreased by almost \$36,000 in FY15 due to a \$26,000 decline in capital assets from the increase in accumulated depreciation, net of additions, and a decrease of \$9,000 in endowment investments due primarily to a decrease in fair market value. - Current liabilities increased by over \$39,000 due to a large extent from increases in accounts payable and accrued liabilities (\$11,000), property held in trust (\$35,000) and unearned revenue (\$6,000).
-KUFM solicits funds for Great Falls Public Radio Association KGPR and records donations received on their behalf in property held in trust.
-The increase in unearned revenue is primarily from CPB Community Service Grant revenue received in FY15 for fiscal year 2016.
-The increase in total current liabilities was offset by a reduction of accrued compensated absences just under \$13,000.
+- In FY16, current assets increased by almost \$290,000, due primarily to an increase in cash and cash equivalents of \$292,000, which was offset by a \$1,200 decline in prepaid expenses and a \$3,300 decline in Accounts Receivable.
+The increase in cash and cash equivalents reflects an increase in donor support from fundraising activities. - The decrease in deferred outflows of resources of \$5,300 is from a reduction in KUFM's proportionate share of the multi-employer pension plan's deferred outflows. - Noncurrent assets decreased by over \$75,000 in FY16 due to a \$60,000 decline in capital assets from the increase in accumulated depreciation and a decrease of \$15,500 in the fair value of endowment investments.. - Current liabilities decreased by over \$32,000 due to decreases in accounts payable and accrued liabilities of \$34,000 and unearned revenue of \$37,000, which were offset by a \$41,000 increase in property held in trust for the Great Falls Public Radio Association-KGPR.
+KUFM solicits funds for Great Falls Public Radio Association - KGPR and records donations received on their behalf in property held in trust.